J-DubApps/Blog/content/posts/2024/Working-With-or-For/Working-With-Julian.md

 whenever direct and clear communication with colleagues and team leads is critical. <br />

 - **I hope to be predictable**.
 I'm a firm believer in being consistent in principles.
-In doing so, I hope our team & stakeholders would be less confused & can easily predict expecta:ons. <br />
+In doing so, I hope our team & stakeholders would be less confused & can easily predict expectations. <br />

 - **Directed Independence**.
 My ideal working style is we work together to define project deliverables/timemelines & let the team run with it.
 I love to get involved to remove roadblocks,